Pooch11/DPS941-ColaBot/README.md

 Your host name should be something like 192.168.8.1 and enter in any other credentials for logging in

+## Latest update

+GND TP1 then run as root:

+dd if=/opt/scripts/device/bone/bbbw-eeprom.dump
+of=/sys/devices/platform/ocp/44e0b000.i2c/i2c-0/0-0050/eeprom

+(that dd line is "1" line not two..)

+reboot and everything will be okay..

+sudo config-pin P9.11 uart
+sudo config-pin P9.13 uart

 Note : to check your ip open a command prompt and type 'ipconfig' - you will see your default gateway has changed (since we are connected to the Bone)

 ## Configure the UART ports (WIP)